base-org/web/apps/base-docs/base-camp/docs/hardhat-forking/hardhat-forking.md

 - hardhat_setCode
 - hardhat_setStorageAt

-Those won't be covered in this guide, however it's recommend to explor them a bit more in the following link:
+Those won't be covered in this guide, however it's recommended to explore them a bit more in the following link:

 - https://hardhat.org/hardhat-network/guides/mainnet-forking.html